cupo365/enhanced-flow-command-set/README.md

 }
 ````

-This translates to the following Power Automate body schema:
+This translates to the following flow body schema:
 ````
 {
     "type": "object",